datarchy/datarchy.github.io/content/article/20200814_spark_count_per_partition/index.md

 countByPartition2: Array[org.apache.spark.sql.Row] = Array([12,4805210], [1,4863123], [13,4790091], [6,4790660], [3,4910927], [5,4848557], [9,4853698], [4,4864103], [8,4858505], [7,4985291], [10,4874157], [11,4814367], [14,3979746], [2,4796844], [0,4949155])
 ```

-## Conclusion :
+## Conclusion

-You can use either way to compute the number of rows per partition.
+You can go either way to compute the number of rows per partition.
 However, I've noticed that the second method can be up to 5 times faster than the first method.

+This can be useful to find and resolve performance issues related to data skewness.